 In fact, business leaders said they believe AI is going to be fundamental in the future, with 72% of them terming it a “business advantage.”

-Wix have tons of templates you can choose from (over 510 in fact) which vary between business-specific designs, like real estate, finance & law and advertising and marketing, to more personal ones like photography, blogging and online resumes.
+Wix has over 800 templates you can choose from, which vary between business-specific designs, like real estate, finance, law, and marketing.
+To more personal ones like photography, blogging, and online resumes.

-The same goes for their features and apps.
+The same goes for Wix’s features and plans.
 Wix offer a mix for either business use, personal use or some that can be for both.

 Wix code is available via Wix Editor and has everything you need to create stunning designs, robust websites, and adhere to SEO best practices.

-To learn more about Wix code, check out our useful guide on 6 things you need to know.
+To learn more about Wix code, check out our useful guide on Wix Code Overview for everything you need to know.